nuuuwan/news_lk3_data/README.md

 ### At launch of autobiography Imtiaz Bakeer Markar makes crying call for united Sri Lanka

 *2024-03-11 01:57:36* · [`dailyftlk`](https://www.ft.lk/news/At-launch-of-autobiography-Imtiaz-Bakeer-Markar-makes-crying-call-for-united-Sri-Lanka/56-759341) · `en`

+Member of Parliament Imthiaz Bakeer Markar (Left) handing over a copy of MY Story book to Prime Minister Dinesh Gunawardena

+Member of Parliament Imthiaz Bakeer Markar (Left) handing over a copy of MY Story book to Opposition leader Sajith Premadasa

+Member of Parliament Imthiaz Bakeer Markar (Left) handing over a copy of MY Story book to Former Speaker Karu Jayasuriya

 Celebrating the story of his life, ‘Mage Kathawa’ (my story), an autobiography by Member of Parliament Imtiaz Bakeer Markar was launched at Ananda College recently.